-Long time ago I had posted pork adobo but not everyone eats or likes pork so here is a chicken version of a Filipino classic.
-This dish is the National Dish of the Philippines and I guess this is our most popular dish as well so if you haven’t tried it yet this is the time.
-For those who don’t know what an Adobo is, it is a dish made out of stewing meats like chicken and pork in soy sauce and vinegar, a dish with hint of salty, sour and sweet notes best enjoyed with lots of steamed rice.
+Long time ago I had posted pork adobo but not everyone eats or likes pork so here is a chicken version of a Filipino classic, the Chicken Adobo.
+This dish is the National Dish of the Philippines and I guess this is our most popular dish as well so if you haven’t tried it yet this is the time

 - 1 kg chicken thighs and legs

 - 1/2 cup vinegar

 - 1/2 cup soy sauce (Philippine Soy Sauce not the Chinese Soy Sauce, they taste differently if you can’t find one you can use Kikkoman)